 The group has completed a project to create bi-lingual learning activities and tool cards to accompany 3 banks of tools for available for group members to borrow.
 The tool banks contain lots of different tools and equipment for use with children during a Forest School session such as secateurs, bowsaws, potato peelers as well as a fire wok, skillet and tarpaulins.
 They will be loaned out from 3 host schools and available for use by anyone from the OLW network group.

 With access to the large grant, which was used to fund the bi-lingual tool cards, the group decided to create a resource pack for outdoor learning with direct links to the Literacy and Numeracy Framework.
 The idea came from the group members who were finding that other teachers in school may not have felt as confident as them when going outdoors, and so we came up with a Reception to year 6 acvitiy pack covering a variety of themes and topics, so that all teachers can take it outside and get more and more children outdoors everyday!
-The pack is called 'Raising Standards through Outdoor Learning for All key stages' and can be found under the Resource Library tab above.
+The pack is called 'Raising Standards through Outdoor Learning for All key stages' and can be found under the 'Downloads' tab above.

 Local teachers and others with an interest in links between the outdoors and education or in Forest School, are welcome to become involved in the Newport OLW Network Group.